 - Telephone – You can choose your own provider, and it’s recommended to check that they cover your location.

-- Internet – You can choose your own provider, and it’s recommended to check that they cover your location.
+- Internet and TV – You can choose your own provider, and it’s recommended to check that they cover your location.
 Our team can advise what capacity has been set up for you at your home.

 - Registering your postcode – We will register your new postcode with Royal Mail.
 For new developments it can take some time for new postcodes to get through to delivery companies systems.